-In the past six months, Covid-19 has put a damper on many activities we take for granted, including summer vacations, school graduations, and now, it looks like Halloween is the next issue we face.
+In the past two years, Covid-19 has put a damper on many activities we take for granted, including summer vacations, school graduations, and now, it looks like Halloween is the next issue we face.
 As parents, we want our children to feel included at all times, and Halloween is often an area of concern.
 This year, more than ever before, it is up to us to get creative to ensure that our children have a fun Halloween.

 That is why we have put together this Covid-19 Halloween guide to help you create a magical and fun experience for your entire family.

 The good news this year is that Halloween falls on a Saturday.
 You can make an entire day of it rather than just an hour or two of trick or treating at night.
 Even better, that is also the night that we turn back the clocks.
 You will get an extra hour of sleep (or more time to clean up) after the big day.